StageWrite

 • Scripts that follow industry standard in terms of font size, layout, page numbering etc. For example formats check out BBC Writer’s Room.

-• Scripts of between 30 and 60 minutes in length, either a complete piece, or part of a longer piece that is able to stand alone and be coherent for an audience.
+• Scripts with a run time of between 30 and 60 minutes, either a complete piece, or part of a longer piece that is able to stand alone and be coherent for an audience.

 • A maximum of 6 actors required – if there are more than 6 roles, it should be feasible for the actors to play multiple roles.
 Please make it clear in the script how this can be done.